minprog/app-studio/10 Design/30 Week 3/10 Content.md

 1. Evaluate this week's app using all relevant concepts in chapters three and four of Cadence & Slang.

 As you see, you will need to find out which concepts are in the chapters, which are relevant, and then provide a short analysis on how the app seems to perform regarding these concepts.
-Aim for ~two pages of written material.
+Aim for ~two pages of written text.